ChackDan/PStemp/Add-AzureRmServiceFabricNodes.md

 ```

 ## DESCRIPTION
 Use **Add-AzureRmServiceFabricNodes** to add nodes to the specific node type in your cluster.
-You just need to specify the number of nodes you want to add to a Node Type, the system adds it to the nodetype.
+You just need to specify the number of nodes you want to add to a Node Type.

 ## EXAMPLES